Pkrespo1909/buyermoduleapp/README.md

 BuyerController: Controller class that handles HTTP requests related to buyers.
 This class can be placed in a package like com.example.buyermodule.controller

-Additionally, you may need to configure additional dependencies and settings in your build configuration files (pom.xml for Maven ).
+Additionally, I need to configure additional dependencies and settings in your build configuration files (pom.xml for Maven ).